Jacked-PHP/live-belt/Readme.md

 ### Triggering Live Belt events

-To trigger events to Conveyor Server form the frontend, you just dispatch the event `onConveyorMessageBroadcast` in the window scope.
+To trigger events to Conveyor Server from the frontend, you just dispatch the event `onConveyorMessageBroadcast` in the window scope.
 You must send the channel you want to send to and the message.
-Both fields are requried.
+Both fields are required.
 Here is an example:

 ```javascript
 window.dispatchEvent(new CustomEvent('onConveyorMessageBroadcast', {detail: {channel: "private-notifications-", message: "my message"}}));